 Lump-sum payment: A single nontaxable payment is provided to compensate for a permanent impairment resulting from an injury.
-Assessment for entitlement begins 2 years after the onset of injury, or once the injury stabilizes, whichever is earlier.
+Assessment for entitlement begins 2 years after the injury began, or once the injury stabilizes, whichever is earlier.

 The worker must be assessed as having a permanent impairment of 10% or more.
-The lump sum ranges from NZ\$2,763.90 for an assessed impairment of 10% to NZ\$110,555.80 for an assessed impairment of 80% or more.
+The lump sum ranges from NZ\$2,929.61 for an assessed impairment of 10% to NZ\$117,184.28 for an assessed impairment of 80% or more.